 A variable rate tariff means the price you pay per unit can go up or down.
 If prices all of a sudden drop, you will benefit from lower energy bills.
 However, you are fully exposed to market increase which can see your energy bill rise.

 As it says on the tin, these fixed energy tariffs offer a "fixed" unit rate meaning you continue to pay the same unit price for the duration of the tariff.
 That may be 12-months, 18-months or further out as defined by the energy tariff you apply for.
 However, please note that once your "fixed" tariff expires, you will automatically be placed on your existing supplier's "Standard Variable" rate tariff.
 As such, it's essential you make a note of your expiry date and switch to an alternative tariff to keep your bills low.
 NOTE: Doing this too early can result in an "early exit fee" which could be as high as £50 per fuel.

 A dual fuel tariff is simply an energy tariff that covers you for both your gas and electricity.
 This means your bill is with one supplier on one tariff.
-The alternative to this is having two single fuel tariffs – one for your electricity and one for your gas.
+The alternative to this is having two single fuel tariffs - one for your electricity and one for your gas.

 The "Pay As You Go" of the energy market.
 Usually topped up with a key or a token at a local shop, this is a meter which requires you to put a balance on to the prepayment meter to cover your energy costs.
 Due to the maintenance of these meters, they usually carry a high unit price than "standard credit meters".
 Once the balance expires (as can be viewed digitally on the meter itself), you run the risk of losing power although you do get an emergency button to cover you for a short-period of time of perhaps £5.